The AI Search Manual

 AI Strategist

 They focus on conversational search, multimodal content, and personalized experiences.
-Their role is to connect the dots between emerging platforms and a unified brand strategy that remains consistent, regardless of where or how users search.
+Their role is to connect the dots between emerging platforms and a unified brand strategy that remains consistent regardless of where or how users search.

-Core responsibilities of an AI Strategist include:
+The core responsibilities of an AI Strategist include:

 Key Skills of an AI Strategist: